Skip to main content Skip to navigation

 • Meet/speak with your intern or placement student to understand their expectations, your expectations and what you are both looking to achieve, discuss the project or day to day tasks, understand any concerns

 • For shorter periods, prepare a Work Plan – including training to support them in their role, projects, activities and other tasks.
-This is a key way to ensure the internship produces the best outcomes for you and the intern, so don’t forget to ask colleagues for their input
+This is a key way to ensure this produces the best outcomes for you and the student, so don’t forget to ask colleagues for their input

 • Prepare their induction programme (see below)